A sales engagement platform is a category of software that helps salespeople manage their customer relationships and sales pipeline.

 Sales engagement software is not a cure for a poorly implemented CRM system.
 It won’t fix bad data, and it won’t increase CRM user adoption rates.

-What sales engagement software can do is help companies that are already maximizing the value of their CRM system or other data warehousing tools more efficient.
+What sales engagement software can do is help companies that are already maximizing the value of their CRM system or other data warehousing tools be more efficient.